 Naive Metaphysics was published by Avebury in December 1994, in the Avebury Series in Philosophy.

 Avebury relinquished publication rights on 15th June 2001.
 In 2016 Naive Metaphysics was published in a Kindle Edition.
-A Preview consisting of the first four chapters and Preface to the new edition is available for download in Adobe PDF format.
+A Preview consisting of the first four chapters and Preface to the new edition is available for download in Adobe PDF format, or you can read the complete book online.

 In Chapter one there is a summary and overview of the theory of subjective and objective worlds.
 Those who get past the first paragraph will find that the basic idea is not that hard to explain.
 In a nutshell, the idea is that the sense of sheer wonder that there is a world rather than no world is different from the sense of wonder that there is I rather than no I. The fact that there is a world and the fact that there is I are two facts and not one.
 It may seem obvious to common sense, but philosophy reveals some disturbing paradoxes.